vsoch/vsoch.github.io/_posts/2020/2020-04-06-s3-minio-multipart-presigned-upload.md

   command: ["server", "images"]
 ```

-Notice that it binds a .minio-env file that provides the key and secret, and
+and notice that it binds a .minio-env file that provides the key and secret, and the
+images are bound to our host so if the minio container goes away we don't lose them.
-these are also mapped to the main uwsgi container with the Django application.
+The minio environment secrets are also mapped to the main uwsgi container with the Django application
+since we will be instantiating clients from in there.

 ### 2. Installing mc for management